tehmann83/c01-starfield/README.md

 ## How to start

-Download rep and load index.html into your browser.
+Download rep and load index.html into your browser or follow [this link](http://theman.zone/c01-starfield/).